-Q3.1: Do you or any member of your household own or lease any land that is currently being used, or is intended for farming?

-Q3.2: Do you or any member of in your household engage in any of the following agricultural activities?
+- Q3.1: Do you or any member of your household own or lease any land that is currently being used, or is intended for farming? - Q3.2: Do you or anyone in your household engage in any of the following agricultural activities?